lexiconhq/lexicon/README.md

 ## Lexicon

-Lexicon is a customizable, open source mobile app that provides an elegant mobile discussions experience.
+Lexicon is a customizable, open source mobile **App Template** that provides an elegant mobile discussions experience.
 Built on top of [Discourse](#what-is-discourse), a platform for communities.

 ### Benefits